Maurits-de-Groot/WOR201---Accelerating-AI-Innovation-on-AWS-Trainium-and-Inferentia-with-the-Neuron-Kernel-Interface/readme.md

 4. Press `Get EC2 SSH key` on the bottem left
 5. Download the key pair
 6. Press `Open AWS console (us-west-2)` on the bottem left
-7. Navigate to [EC2->Instances](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Instances:) and find the instance DNS name
+7. Navigate to [EC2->Instances](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Instances:) and press "Launch Instances"
+8. Create an instance with the following settings:

+    Name: does not matter (i.e, `NeuronWorkshop`)

+    AMI: `Deep Learning AMI Neuron (Ubuntu 22.04)`

+    Instance type: `inf2.xlarge`

+    Key pair name: `ws-default-keypair`

+9. Find the instance DNS name of the instance you just created
-8. Open your terminal and run the following commands:
+10. Open your terminal and run the following commands:

     `cd <whatever folder you saved the key>`